XDEVS-PRO/XDEVS-website/content/blog/variables_and_scopes_in_JS.md

 ## Closures.

 Imagine we want to create a `function` that counts how much ice latte we have drunk.
-But there is one condition, we want to make the counter variable accessible only with the `function`.
+But there is one condition, we want to make the counter variable accessible only within the `function`.
 ```js
 function drinkLatte() {
   let  counter = 0;